lsmsgeneva/MsRadaR/README.md

 ```

 ## Example Files
-Example files of 7 acylglycerols are provided within the Example Files folder.
+Example files of 7 acylglycerols are provided within the "Example Files" folder.
 An example excel file for batch processing of these text files is also provided.
+The folder is automaticaly installed along the R package.
 The following acylglycerols are available as examples:

 | Lipid                                                       | Abbreviation |